 6. Go kayaking or paddle boarding to Brunswick River

-Charming town of Brunswick Heads is one of my favorite places in Byron Shire.
-Thanks to the river running through the town there are bunch of water activities you can do around here.
+The Charming town of Brunswick Heads is one of my favorite places in Byron Shire.
+Thanks to the river running through the town there are a bunch of water activities you can do around here.
 Surfing, swimming, snorkeling and fishing are popular things to do around here.
-Beautiful landscape and crystal clear water makes the river ideal for paddle boarding and kayaking.
+Beautiful landscape and crystal clear water make the river ideal for paddle boarding and kayaking.

 Paddling along the river with mangrove trees growing on the edges makes you feel like being in a middle of an ancient forest rather than close to busy Byron Bay.
 You can either book a guided tour or just rent a kayak from the guy next to the bridge on Mullumbimbi street.